kawaicheung/naming-things/manuscript/01_Intro.md

 It's intense work but I get it all done and tested.
 Things go suprisingly smoothly for such a large addition.

-> "One of the biggest sins you can commit is to stop programming when it works." -Brandon Rhodes

 When the dust settles, I give my code another onceover--it's like re-reading a manuscript from the beginning again with a fresh set of eyes.
 You tend to pick out things you don't like about your code best that way.

 I always try to use the same terms when I write code as when I talk about a feature.
 This avoids any unnecessary mental mapping when I transition between the screen and the rest of the world.
 So naturally, my codebase is littered with the word _migration_ now.
 There's a `ClassicMigrator` project in my solution, methods named `QueueMigrationRequest()` and `MigrateClassicProjects()`, object properties like `EligibleForMigration` and `HasMigratableProjects`.
 There are models, views, and controllers with the derivatives of `Migrate` sprinkled around.
 The copy on the application uses the words _migrate_ and _migration_ too.